 To start your holiday with a bang you could think of Malaga, perhaps finding a hotel near Mount Gibralfaro that has an exceptional panoramic view of the bay of Malaga, the old town and the mountains that rise on the horizon.
 Sit down, sip a glass of red wine and feel like you’ve finally arrived in the South of Spain and your holiday has begun.

 Malaga is a city that can satisfy the palates of all travelers, not only those who can not give up the artistic and cultural qualities of all the cities of Andalusia, but also the many tourists who choose this area as a summer holiday destination, in view of a period of vacation by the sea.
 We recommend that you stay one night and maybe rent a holiday apartment in Spain.
+Make sure you check out this post of accessories for travel in Europe.

 As soon as we are full of sun, sea and tapas from Malaga’s restaurants, before continuing along the Costa del Sol, we recommend a short stop in Mijas, the hilly village that, in this area, more resembles the classic and traditional pueblo blanco: venture along its winding white streets and overlook the mirador to enjoy the view of the coast.